kouprlabs/voltaserve/README.md

 ## Development

-To setup a development environment with the purpose of developing and debugging Voltserve, please read [DEVELOPMENT.md](DEVELOPMENT.md).
+To setup a development environment with the purpose of developing and debugging Voltaserve, please read [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Licensing